yusefmosiah/choir-scales/docs/VisionStatement.md

    - **Distribution**: Tokens flow from the Treasury to users as rewards for content creation and citations.

 2. **Content Creation**
-   - **Reward Structure**: Users earn tokens based on the semantic sparsity of their content.
+   - **Rewards**: Users receive tokens based on the uniqueness and quality of their content.
-   - **Semantic Sparsity Factor**: Higher rewards for content that is unique and occupies a sparse semantic space.
-   - **Token Allocation**: A portion of the reward is allocated to the content creator, and another portion is distributed to authors of cited content.
+   - **Investment**: Tokens are also allocated to the content account to enhance visibility and attract collaboration.

 3. **Automatic Citation**
-   - **Process**: Upon content creation, the system automatically cites relevant existing content.
-   - **Rewards**: Cited authors receive tokens proportional to the relevance and uniqueness of their content.
+   - **Mechanism**: When content cites existing works, tokens are automatically distributed to the authors of the cited content.

 4. **Collaborative Editing**
    - **Edit Proposals**: Users propose edits by staking tokens in an edit escrow contract.
    - **Approval Process**: Co-authors have 7 days to review the edit.
-A mix of abstentions and approvals with no rejections results in approval.
-If there are only abstentions, it results in rejection.
+A mix of approvals and abstentions (with no rejections) results in approval.
+If there are only abstentions, the edit is rejected.
    - **Token Distribution**:
      - **Approval**: Staked tokens are transferred to the content account, and the editor becomes a co-author.
      - **Denial**: Staked tokens are distributed to rejecting authors or returned to the editor in case of abstention-only rejection.